Website under construction.

 CVRS provides emergency medical services to a rural area surrounding the Village of Cambridge in eastern New York.
 This includes the Towns of White Creek, Cambridge & Jackson.
 We also provide mutual aid assistance to neighboring communities including Easton, Greenwich, Hoosick and occasionally to neighboring communities in Vermont.

 In 2016, we respond to 1,626 incidents, a new record for volume.
-We have a fleet of 3 advanced life support (ALS) equipped ambulances, 1 agency-owned ALS first response vehicle and 6 personally owned Emergency Ambulance Service Vehicles.
-Our current roster includes 49 volunteers (38 are active), 4 full time and 9 per diem paid staff members.
+We have a fleet of 4 advanced life support (ALS) equipped ambulances, 1 agency-owned ALS first response vehicle, 2 Community Paramedicine ESAV’s and 6 personally owned Emergency Ambulance Service Vehicles.
+Our current roster includes 52 volunteers (30 are active), 4 full time, 8 Part-time, 5 per diem and 2 Mobile Health Care paid staff members.

 EMS is a training intense activity, and our organization accumulates approximately 2,100 hours of training annually in certification courses and continuing education.